-"The story of my father's first photography exhibit begins at his funeral," writes Joe Kutchera of the serendipitous events that will culminate in a curated display of his father's work at The Portrait Society Gallery, 207 E. Buffalo St., later this week.
+"The story of my father’s first photography exhibit begins at his funeral," writes Joe Kutchera of the serendipitous events that culminated in a curated exhibit of his father's photography.

 The exhibit, entitled "Faces of a Fish Empire," features a series of portraits taken over the span of three decades by Tom Kutchera, longtime owner of Empire Fish Company.